laviavigdor/quora-question-pairs-similarity-analysis/README.md

         python train.py

     Which will create a model.h5 and weights.h5 files.
-4. Run

-        echo "This is a sample tweet to predict on" | python predict.py Or

-        cat file-containing-one-tweet-per-line.txt | python predict.py

 ## Reference
 * [Using pre-trained word embeddings in a Keras model](https://blog.keras.io/using-pre-trained-word-embeddings-in-a-keras-model.html)